lanson10/Synthetic-Media-Authenticity-Analyzer/README.md

-# gamezop-website
-# My Game Portal  This is a web portal for browser-based HTML5 games, powered by the Gamezop API.
-This project is currently in the development phase.
+# Gamezop API Web Integration

+**Project Objective:** To develop and launch a web-based gaming platform that provides users with free access to a diverse library of HTML5 games.

+**Core Technology:**
+* **Game Source:** Gamezop API
+* **Frontend:** HTML, CSS, JavaScript

+This project serves as the development hub for building a modern, responsive game portal.